 This section presents results of our study.
 Presented analyses are divided into four parts: 1.
 Weight characteristics, 2.
 Methane testing, 3.
 Parasite testing, and 4.
 Microbiome analyses.

 At the start of the trial, there was little difference in average weight of the three cohorts (see Table 2).
 We view weight gains as an indicator of sheep overall health, as well a critical variable for commercial viability.
-A supplement that reduces methane at a cost of getting a smaller sheep would not be practical.
-We were pleasantly surprised to see that average gains by groups that were give seaweed were roughly 1% higher, which is a very positive result.
+A supplement that reduces methane at a cost of lower average daily weight gain would not be practical.
+We were pleasantly surprised to see that average daily gains by groups that were given seaweed were roughly 1% higher, which is a very positive result.
 Even more reassuring is the difference in the number of sheep gaining weight.
 As shown at the bottom of the table, Control group had only 56% of the sheep gaining weight, while treatment group had almost 93% experiencing weight gains during the second half of the study.
 On the surface, this would be supportive of anti-parasitic properties of seaweed that we discuss later in this section.
-However, we were not able to demonstrate statistical significance by using parasite count, age, and starting weight as explanatory variables.
-It does not mean that Asparagopsis does not have a beneficial effect, but rather that mechanism may be different from the one we posit.
-In either case, we are comfortable concluding that use of this supplement has no adverse impact, and likely to be beneficial.
+We are comfortable concluding that use of this supplement has no adverse impact on animal productivity and is likely to be beneficial.